alex-page/alexpage.dev/README.md

 # Deployment

-Deployment is through GitHub actions and automatically builds and deploys the site to GitHub pages.
+GitHub actions automatically builds and deploys the site to GitHub pages.

 # Contributing